gdiaz384/AriaDeploy/README.md

 3. Supports automated configuration of drivers/disk partitioning/OOBE "out of the box"
 4. Aims to be trivial to get started
 5. Seemlessly integrates into existing workflows
-6. Supports complicated scenarios using customizable config.ini files custom scripts
+6. Supports complicated scenarios using customizable config.ini files and custom scripts
 7. Supports deployments in heterogenous booting/pe/hardware enviornments transparently
 8. Eliminates dependency on fragile and configuration intensive multicasting technology
 9. Excellent performance whether deploying to 5 or 500 computers